 Killian Vigna: And has your salon always supported that charity or…?

 Kristian Tognini: It’s quite new.
 We’ve always supported something.
-Hair Aids probably been around for about three or four years now so they’ve expanded from the Philippines to Cambodia.
-They do homeless haircutting in Australia as well so we go, our staff go every week to different missions and cut hair as part of their thing.
+Hair Aids has probably been around for about three or four years now, so they’ve expanded from the Philippines to Cambodia.
+They do homeless haircutting in Australia as well, so we go, our staff go every week to different missions and cut hair as part of their thing.
 So it’s just the thing that we get behind.
-It’s actually a Brisbane lady so my hometown started it so we’re fully behind it.
+It’s actually a Brisbane lady, so my hometown started it, so we’re fully behind it.
 It’s great.
-And we’ve seen some really good results from things over there too so they now, there’s a massive salon chain called David’s in Philippines that takes on now, they look for the best of the best, some people that they want to take forward, and then at the end of every time that they go over, so they do four waves a year, they will take people on and give them a job in the salon.
-So take them off the street and give them an actual job which is phenomenal.
+And we’ve seen some really good results from things over there too so they now, there’s a massive salon chain called David’s in the Philippines that takes on now, they look for the best of the best, some people that they want to take forward, and then at the end of every time that they go over, so they do four waves a year, they will take people on and give them a job in the salon.
+So take them off the street and give them an actual job, which is phenomenal.